-Two more sets of ruins are located in Utah include Cajon and Square Tower, where the monument headquarters are located.
-At the headquarters is a visitor’s center, which provides interpretive programs, maps, and guides, as well as a campground.
+Two more sets of ruins are located in Utah, including Cajon and Square Tower, where the monument headquarters are located.
+At the headquarters is a visitor’s center, which provides interpretive programs, maps, guides, and a campground.

-At about the same time, the ancestral Ancient Puebloans (Anasazi) began to migrate from the Four Corners area to the Hovenweep region, bringing with them their advanced building skills.
-It was these Ancient Puebloans who built the the first pueblos and masonry towers at Hovenweep between the years 1200 and 1300 A.D.
-With the increasing population, the Paleo Indians soon began building larger around fortress-like towers at the heads of box canyons.
+At about the same time, the ancestral Ancient Puebloans (Anasazi) began to migrate from the Four Corners area to the Hovenweep region, bringing their advanced building skills.
+These Ancient Puebloans built the first pueblos and masonry towers at Hovenweep between 1200 and 1300 A.D.
+With the increasing population, the Paleo Indians soon began building larger fortress-like towers at the heads of box canyons.

-Successful at dry farming, the ancient peoples grew domesticated crops such as maize, beans and squash were grown in terraced fields.
-They also formed catch basins to hold water, built check dams to retain soil that would otherwise wash away, and diverted water to edible wild plants such as beeweed, ground cherry, sedges, milkweed, cattail and wolf berry.
+Successful at dry farming, the ancient peoples grew domesticated crops such as maize, beans, and squash in terraced fields.
+They also formed catch basins to hold water and built check dams to retain soil that would otherwise wash away.
+They diverted water to edible wild plants such as beeweed, ground cherry, sedges, milkweed, cattail, and wolfberry.

-The population grew steadily and by the 1200’s, the Hovenweep area was home to over 2,500 people.
-However, by the end of the thirteenth century, the people of Hovenweep , as well as other nearby ancient cities, such as Mesa Verde and Kayenta, were completely abandoned.
+The population grew steadily; by the 1200s, the Hovenweep area was home to over 2,500 people.
+However, by the end of the thirteenth century, the people of Hovenweep and other nearby ancient cities, such as Mesa Verde and Kayenta, were abandoned entirely.
 Several theories have been proposed as reasons for the Ancient Puebloans’ departure, including drought, overpopulation, disease, and warfare.
 Though the reason is unclear, ancestral Puebloans throughout the area migrated south to the Rio Grande Valley in New Mexico and the Little Colorado River Basin in Arizona.
-Today’s Pueblo, Zuni and Hopi people are descendants of this culture.
+Today’s Pueblo, Zuni, and Hopi people are descendants of this culture.

-Many theories have attempted to explain the use of the various structures at Hovenweep, most often the use of the numerous towers.
-Though there exact purpose is uncertain, archeologist theorize they could have been celestial observatories, defensive structures, storage facilities, civil buildings, homes or any combination of the above.
-While most of the towers are seemingly associated with kivas, their actual function remains a mystery.
+Many theories have attempted to explain the use of the structures at Hovenweep, most often the numerous towers.
+Though their exact purpose is uncertain, archeologists theorize they could have been celestial observatories, defensive structures, storage facilities, civil buildings, homes, or any combination of the above.
+While most towers are seemingly associated with kivas, their actual function remains a mystery.

-The Hovenweep structures were first discovered by white settlers in 1854, more than 30 years before the more famous cliff dwellings at nearby Mesa Verde.
-It was on an expedition of Mormon colonists, led by W.D.
-Huntington, that the first sighting was recorded.
+White settlers discovered the Hovenweep structures in 1854, more than 30 years before the more famous cliff dwellings at nearby Mesa Verde.
+On an expedition of Mormon colonists led by W.D.
+Huntington, the first sighting was recorded.

-During the years of 1917-18, J. Walter Fewkes of the Smithsonian Institute included descriptions of the ruins in published archaeological survey reports, and recommended the structures be protected.
+During 1917-18, J. Walter Fewkes of the Smithsonian Institute included descriptions of the ruins in published archaeological survey reports and recommended the structures be protected.